Skip to main content

 The bottom line

-A1C is the gold standard test for helping diagnose diabetes, but it’s not the only test.
+Hemoglobin A1C is the gold standard test for helping diagnose diabetes, but it’s not the only test.
 People often need more than one test to confirm a new diagnosis of diabetes or prediabetes.

-Regular testing after the age of 35 — or sooner if you have risk factors or symptoms — will help make sure you get the care you need.
+Regular testing after age 35 — or sooner if you have risk factors or symptoms — will help make sure you get the care you need.
 You can help prevent diabetes-related conditions by identifying and treating diabetes as soon as possible.

 why trust our exports reliability shield